Holiday Tech Scams to Avoid in 2025 (Fake Deliveries, Gift Cards & More)

 • Talk to a trusted family member

-• Use strong passwords and 2-factor authentication
+• Use strong passwords & 2-factor authentication

-• Keep your phone and computer software updated
+• Keep devices updated

-• Take screenshots of suspicious messages
+• Screenshot suspicious messages

 • Never click unfamiliar links